caseyg/awesome/README.md

 *   [philgyford/daily-paper](https://github.com/philgyford/daily-paper) - For viewing a daily issue of the Guardian and Observer newspapers. `main` branch should be stable, current work is in `dev` branch.

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 *   [cemerick/jsdifflib](https://github.com/cemerick/jsdifflib) - A javascript library for diffing text and generating corresponding HTML views